LiquidGalaxyLAB/LG-AI-Voice-conversational/docs/models.md

 ### Bark TTS

-Bark is a text-to-speech model by Suno AI, which will be used as the final layer in the application's process to help us voice the story generated by our LLM model to the tablet so users can listen to it.
-Not only does this provide accessibility features so everyone can enjoy the application, but it is also a way to integrate the latest growth of AI into Liquid Galaxy applications one step at a time.

-Used in mentor Vedant's GSoC project from last year (Voice CMS), Bark can take text and generate a voice to read the given input.
-Bark's API processes the given text and produces a WAV file, which will be opened automatically on the local devices to initiate the narration upon generation of the audio file.
+Bark is a text-to-speech model by Suno AI, which was used in mentor Vedant's project (Voice CMS) last year, which is a free API we can use to transcribe text to speech.

 |        Parameters       |       Required/Optional      |                             Values                               | Value Type |
 | :---------------------: | :--------------------------: | :--------------------------------------------------------------: | :---------:|